Shopify/slate/README.md

 - Watches `src/javascripts/` folder and concatenates scripts into `assets/shop.js.liquid`
 - Automatically compresses image files in `assets/`
 - Uploads valid saved theme files to your store

-`$gulp --themekit`
-- If you are using `themekit` instead of the `theme gem` to handle uploading changed files to your store, you can use the flag `--themekit` to also enable [browser-sync](http://www.browsersync.io/) for auto reloading your page after your changes have been uploaded.

 ----------